-- The Trust’s workforce is predominantly female (75%).
-This compares with the UK’s working population which was 47% female and 53% male in 2016.
+- The Trust workforce is predominantly female (68%).
+This compares with the UKs working population was 47% female and 53% male in 2016.

-- Representation of female staff peaks at 87% at band 6 and then diminishes as seniority increases and ultimately, compared to the general population, females become underrepresented at the most senior levels of our workforce (band 9 and VSM).
+- Representation of female staff peaks at 87% at Band 6 and then diminishes as seniority increases and compared to the general population, females become underrepresented at the most senior levels of our workforce (Band 9 and VSM).

 - The Trust does not currently hold any monitoring data in relation to staff who are transgender, transsexual or who experience gender dysphoria.
-ESR (the Trust’s workforce information system) does not currently give staff or applicants the opportunity to record themselves as neither female nor male.
+However the recruitment data indicates that ESR (the Trust’s workforce information system) does not currently give staff or applicants the opportunity to record themselves as neither female or male.

-- Part time status: 31% of our staff work part-time.
+- Part Time Staff: 31% of our staff work part-time.
 Female staff are more likely to work part time than male staff.
-Uptake or opportunity of flexible working decreases with seniority from band 8A upwards.
+Uptake or opportunity of flexible working decreases with seniority from Band 8A upwards.
 Part time working is not prevalent among the medical workforce.

 Gender by pay band

 Full time and part time working by pay band